 When a station roams, it disconnects from the current AP and then authenticates and associates to a new AP.
 When the wlan is configured with 802.1X, the process of authenticating is slowed down by the fact that the session keys have to be created.
-These are the Master Session Key, Pairwise Master Keys, and Pairwise Transient Key.
+These are the Master Session Key, Pairwise Master Keys, Pairwise Transient Keys, and Group Temporal Keys.
+The majority of the time is spent creating the PMK.
 This delay in the authentication process causes issues for time-sensitive traffic, such as voice.

 802.11r Fast Transition was implemented to address this issue.
-Fast Transition allows a station to maintain connection to it’s current AP, while completing the authentication process on another AP.
-Once it has the new PTK generated, it disconnects from the old AP and re-associates to the new AP.
-This eliminates a lot of the downtime because it can complete the authentication process on the new AP, while still associated to the old AP.
+Fast Transition allows a station to maintain connection to it’s current AP, while setting up the PMK on another AP.
+Once it has the PMK, it disconnects from the old AP and re-associates to the new AP.
+The client and new AP will then create the PTK and GTK from the PMK.
+This eliminates a lot of the downtime because it already has the PMK and doesn’t have to go through the whole RADIUS authentication piece again.

 In order to implement Fast Transition, a new Authentication Key Management Suite (FT) was used.
 However, only clients that supported 802.11r were able to connect to the wlan with Fast Transition enabled.
 Then, mixed-mode Fast Transition came out.
 This version used two Authentication Key Management Suites, the original WPA and the new FT.
 This was supposed to allow clients to use one AKM or the other.
 However, it turned out to be problematic for certain clients.